Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 ```

-### Attach VPC Gateway
+### Attaching VPC Gateway

-Attaching the IGW to the VPC establishes the connectivity between your VPC and the internet, enabling inbound and outbound internet traffic for yacrud app.
+The IGW in VPC establishes the connectivity between your VPC and the internet, enabling inbound and outbound internet traffic for the crud app.

 - **Type**: `AWS::EC2::VPCGatewayAttachment`
 - **Properties**: